 At an online university, there is no set limit for the length of time you need to be in class, because your assignments and deadlines are provided to you far in advance.
 Attendance is necessary, but you can log into your classroom anytime.

 Some online universities also offer you the chance to take one class at a time over a period of several weeks before you move on to the next course, while still graduating on-time.
 This allows you to focus all of your efforts on a single subject before moving on to the next one.
 An asynchronous learning environment also allows you to start school on your time.
-The University of Arizona Global Campus (UAGC), for example, offers up to 50 start dates per year and classes typically are 5-to-6 weeks in length.
+The University of Arizona Global Campus (UAGC) offers flexible start dates and classes typically are 5-to-6 weeks in length.

 The aforementioned “on the-go” student has the advantage of catching up on a classroom discussion during a lunch break or listening to a book on the phone during the daily commute.
 But geographic flexibility is even more valuable to learners who are attending school overseas or in remote areas.